Assistant Professor

 Merton Teaching Fellow, Department of Religious Studies, Mercyhurst University (2015-2016)

-Awkward Ritual: Sensations of Governance in Protestant Civil Society, book manuscript under review with University of Chicago Press.
+Awkward Rituals: Sensations of Governance in Protestant America (Chicago: University of Chicago Press, 2022).

 “Shaker Fan Fic,” American Religion 1, no. 2 (Spring 2020): 121-126.